stanfordpeng/go-test-coverpkg/README.md

 ```
 ## 2/3 function are tested TestAdd
-Note that util.log is tested in
+Note that util.log is tested in TestAdd
 ```
 // without coverpkg, for math package, imported package is not included go test -cover ./...